 As Coinbase CEO Brian Armstrong said, “Coinbase is for everyone; Coinbase Pro is for experts.”
 Therefore, the company has included several trading tools experts will need in Coinbase Pro, making it a slightly more sophisticated interface.

 Traders can view basic charts, order books, and other trading tools.
 In-depth trade history and the open order book are at the tip of your fingers on Coinbase Pro, making it easy to visualize the current state of any cryptocurrency market.

 However, this might be too much information for beginners just starting, as the Pro interface might seem overwhelming.
-The traditional Coinbase platform is still useful for its easy-to-use design and wallet capabilities.
+The traditional Coinbase app is still useful for its easy-to-use design and wallet capabilities.
 One plus is the Coinbase Pro mobile app, which is a positive for the exchange.
 It’s received overwhelmingly positive reviews due to its ease of use.

 As for Kraken, the exchange’s interface has often been called “old-school,” meaning it doesn’t have the sleek look of Coinbase Pro.
 While the exchange platform isn’t pretty, it still does the job and has many features an advanced trader might need.
 Kraken uses XBT as the ticker symbol for Bitcoin, a divergence from the commonly used BTC symbol, making for a potential source of confusion.